rhauser15/rhauser-buildChallenge-Feb/README.md

 ## Sources

-I read/borrowed from the following  sources/repos for this idea:
+I used the following resources to assist in building the application:

 Free React Template: https://themesberg.com/product/dashboard/volt-react